kingepic84/symphony-language/README.md

 # Symphony, a stack language.

-This extension offers extensive syntax highlighting for the SYMPHONY stack language.
+This extension offers extensive syntax highlighting and Intellisense autocomplete for the SYMPHONY stack language.

 ## Features